RohanTarra/Hw6/README.md

 ### Data Acquisition and Sources

-This study will utilize **publicly available datasets** sourced from government transportation agencies, open data portals, and repositories related to smart city projects.
-The datasets will provide critical data for evaluating the impact of smart transportation systems on urban mobility.
+The **publicly available datasets** used in this study will come from open data portals, government transportation organizations, and repositories pertaining to smart city initiatives.
+The statistics will offer vital information for assessing how smart transportation technologies affect urban mobility.

-The datasets used will include:
+The following datasets will be used:

-- **Traffic Flow Data:** The traffic flow data will be obtained from GPS-tracked vehicles and sensor-based systems.
-These data will include:
+- **Traffic Flow Data:** Sensor-based systems and GPS-tracked cars will provide the traffic flow data.
+These details will consist of:
-  - **Traffic volume:** Number of vehicles passing through a given point in a fixed time interval.
+  The number of cars that pass through a specific location in a predetermined amount of time is known as the "traffic volume."
-  - **Traffic speed:** The average speed of vehicles on specific road segments.
+  The average speed of cars on particular road segments is known as the "traffic speed."
-  - **Traffic density:** The number of vehicles per unit length of road.
+  The quantity of automobiles per unit of road length is known as the "traffic density."
-  The **traffic flow equation** used in this context will be:
+  In this case, the **traffic flow equation** that will be applied is:

   \[
   \text{Traffic Flow (Q)} = \text{Traffic Volume (V)} \times \text{Traffic Speed (S)}
   \]

-  This equation helps to measure the effectiveness of traffic management interventions in terms of both speed and volume.
+ This formula aids in assessing how well traffic management strategies work in terms of both volume and speed.

-- **Public Transportation Data:** This dataset will contain information about bus and metro schedules, real-time passenger loads, and route optimizations.
-The **public transit model** will focus on:
+**Data on Public Transportation:** This dataset will include statistics on real-time passenger loads, route optimizations, and bus and metro schedules.
+The **model of public transportation** will concentrate on:
-  - **Passenger wait time:** The average time a passenger has to wait before boarding a bus or metro.
+  The average amount of time a passenger must wait before getting on a bus or subway is known as the "passenger wait time."
-  - **Transit efficiency (T):** Defined as the ratio of actual travel time to optimal travel time.
+  The ratio of the actual journey time to the ideal travel time is known as the "transit efficiency" (T).

   \[
   T = \frac{\text{Actual Travel Time}}{\text{Optimal Travel Time}}
   \]

-- **Environmental Data:** The environmental data will include emission levels and air quality indices, which will be compared before and after the implementation of smart transportation policies.
-This will allow for the analysis of environmental benefits, including reductions in emissions:
+- Environmental Information: Emission levels and air quality indices are among the environmental data that will be analyzed before and after smart transportation regulations are put into place.
+This will make it possible to analyze the advantages for the environment, such as lower emissions:

   \[
   \text{Emission Reduction} = \frac{\text{Emission (before)}}{\text{Emission (after)}} \times 100
   \]

-  where emissions are measured in terms of pollutants such as CO2, NOx, and particulate matter.
+  where pollutants like CO2, NOx, and particulate matter are used to assess emissions.

-- **Urban Infrastructure Data:** Data related to the implementation of smart infrastructure, such as smart traffic signals, IoT-based monitoring systems, and road network enhancements.
-These improvements will be assessed in terms of their impact on the reduction of traffic congestion and travel time.
+**Urban Infrastructure Data:** Information about the deployment of smart infrastructure, including IoT-based monitoring systems, smart traffic lights, and improvements to the road network.
+The impact of these enhancements on lowering travel times and traffic congestion will be evaluated.

-**Data Preprocessing** will involve several steps to prepare the raw data for analysis:
+A number of procedures will be involved in **Data Preprocessing** in order to get the raw data ready for analysis:

-- **Cleaning missing or inconsistent records:** Gaps or errors in the data will be addressed through methods like **imputation** (e.g., using the mean, median, or mode) or by **removing rows with too many missing values**.
+**Cleaning missing or inconsistent records:** Data errors or gaps will be filled by **removing rows with too many missing values** or **imputation** (e.g., using the mean, median, or mode).

-- **Normalizing time-series data for trend analysis:** Time-series data will be normalized to account for any external factors (e.g., holidays, construction, etc.) and to ensure consistency in comparisons.
-This will be done by transforming the data using the following standardization formula:
+- Time-series data normalization for trend analysis: To guarantee consistency in comparisons and to take into consideration any outside influences (such as holidays, construction, etc.), time-series data will be standardized.
+The following normalization formula will be used to alter the data in order to do this:

   \[
   \text{Normalized Value} = \frac{\text{Value} - \mu}{\sigma}